 What is the cheapest home aligner service?

 That honor goes to AlignerCo.
-Their sticker price is just $1145, and that’s not including any discounts.
+Their sticker price is just $995, and that’s not including any discounts.
 If you want the industry’s lowest prices, go with AlignerCo.
-Compared to traditional orthodontic methods, however, all home aligner companies offer great value.
+Compared to traditional orthodontic methods, however, we think all home aligner companies offer great value.
 You can find other affordable treatments in our guide to the 3 most affordable home aligner companies.

 Do clear aligners hurt?